-Other expenses, called transactional items, paid by the exchanger may be shown on the settlement statement in accordance with local standards, and may be paid (like expenses for an exchanger to get a property loan) but are not considered exchange expenses!
-These real estate transactional items are normally reported on Form 1040, Schedule E, adjustments, rental property expenses, or costs to obtain a loan.
-See IRS 1.1031(k)-1(g)(7).
+Other expenses, paid by the exchanger may be shown on the settlement statement in accordance with local standards, and may be paid (like expenses for an exchanger to get a property loan) but are not considered exchange expenses!

 9. REPORTING EXCHANGE PROPERTY ALSO QUALIFYING FOR PRINCIPAL RESIDENCE SECTION 121 EXCLUSION.